statico/langterm/README.md

 ```

 This is a WebGL-based VT220 emulator with a simple fallback for non-JS/non-WebGL/non-desktop browsers.
 Made as a learning example and frontend for a cute text adventure game.
 It's also used as my home page on https://langworth.com/.
-Public domain, use as you wish.

 <img src="https://github.com/statico/langterm/blob/master/assets/screenshot.jpg?raw=true" width="250"/>